Secret # 1 Failing Forward

-From the big picture – what three purposes do I have in life?
+From the big picture – what three purposes do you have in life?

-To the most runway level task – what three things do you need to get done today to have a presentable house?
+To the most runway level tasks – what three things do you need to get done today to have a presentable house?

 Picking three things and doing them well is a great way to put yourself in motion.